 Taxation

 This is often the deciding factor.
-LLCs default to pass-through taxation—profits are reported on members' personal returns and taxed once.
-C-Corporations face double taxation: the company pays corporate income tax on profits, and shareholders pay personal income tax on dividends.
-S-Corporations provide pass-through taxation but with restrictions on the number and type of shareholders.
+LLCs default to pass-through taxation, where profits are reported on members' personal returns and taxed once.
+C-Corporations face double taxation: the company pays federal corporate income tax on profits, and shareholders pay personal income tax on dividends.
+S-Corporations provide pass-through taxation but with restrictions on the number and type of shareholders, including a 100-shareholder limit and a prohibition on non-resident alien shareholders.

-In New York, LLCs pay an annual filing fee based on New York source gross income, ranging from $25 to $4,500.
-New York City also imposes an Unincorporated Business Tax of 4% on LLC income for city-based businesses.
-Corporations pay New York State corporate franchise tax based on business income, capital base, or a fixed minimum.
+In New York, LLCs pay an annual filing fee based on New York source gross income, ranging from $25 to $4,500 as of early 2026.
+New York City also imposes an Unincorporated Business Tax of 4 percent on LLC income for city-based businesses, with certain exemptions.
+Corporations pay New York State corporate franchise tax based on the higher of business income, capital base, or a fixed minimum, and New York City corporations pay General Corporation Tax or Business Corporation Tax depending on entity type.

 Liability Protection

 Both LLCs and corporations provide personal liability protection for owners.
-However, this protection can be pierced in either structure if the business fails to maintain proper formalities, comingles personal and business funds, or engages in fraud.
-Corporations face stricter compliance requirements, but the liability shield is essentially the same.
+However, this protection can be pierced in either structure if the business fails to maintain proper formalities, commingles personal and business funds, undercapitalizes the entity, or engages in fraud.
+Corporations face stricter compliance requirements as a matter of statute, but the liability shield itself is essentially equivalent.
+The most common practical drivers of veil piercing in small businesses are personal credit cards used for business purposes without reimbursement, contracts signed in the owner's individual name, and bank accounts that mix business deposits with personal funds.

 Formation and Compliance

 LLCs are generally simpler to form and maintain.
-They require fewer ongoing formalities—no mandatory annual meetings, no board of directors, and more flexible operating agreements.
+They require fewer ongoing formalities, no mandatory annual meetings, no board of directors, and more flexible operating agreements.
 Corporations require annual shareholder and director meetings, proper corporate minutes, bylaws, and officer appointments.
-However, both entities must file biennial statements with New York and maintain proper records.
+Both entities must file biennial statements with the New York Department of State and maintain proper records.
+Both must register for any applicable state and city tax accounts, obtain federal Employer Identification Numbers, and comply with Beneficial Ownership Information reporting under the federal Corporate Transparency Act if applicable.

 Raising Capital

-If you plan to seek venture capital or eventually go public, a C-Corporation is almost always required.
-VCs strongly prefer the corporate structure because of its established governance framework, ability to issue preferred stock with specific rights, and compatibility with standard investment documents.
-LLCs can bring in investors through membership interest transfers, but this is more complex and less familiar to institutional investors.
+If you plan to seek venture capital or eventually go public, a C-Corporation, often a Delaware C-Corp, is almost always required.
+VCs strongly prefer the corporate structure because of its established governance framework, ability to issue preferred stock with specific rights, and compatibility with standard investment documents like the NVCA model agreements.
+LLCs can bring in investors through membership interest transfers, but this is more complex and less familiar to institutional investors, and an LLC structure is rarely compatible with employee stock option plans of the kind tech companies typically use.

 Which Is Right for Your Business?

-Choose a Corporation if you plan to seek venture capital or angel investment, you want to issue stock options to attract employees, you plan to eventually go public, you need to retain significant earnings in the business at potentially lower corporate tax rates, or you are in an industry where corporate form is expected.
+Choose a Corporation if you plan to seek venture capital or angel investment, you want to issue stock options to attract employees, you plan to eventually go public, you need to retain significant earnings in the business at potentially lower corporate tax rates, you are in an industry where the corporate form is expected, or you are forming a multi-state business that benefits from Delaware's well-developed corporate law.

 The S-Corporation Election: A Hybrid Approach

-Many New York business owners choose an S-Corporation election—either by forming a corporation or having their LLC taxed as an S-Corp.
+Many New York business owners choose an S-Corporation election, either by forming a corporation or having their LLC taxed as an S-Corp.
 This allows pass-through taxation while enabling the owner-employee to take a reasonable salary (subject to payroll taxes) and receive additional profits as distributions (not subject to self-employment tax).
 This strategy can result in significant tax savings for profitable businesses, but requires careful compliance with IRS reasonable compensation rules.
+The IRS scrutinizes S-Corps that pay artificially low salaries to maximize distributions, and a recharacterization audit can result in back payroll taxes, penalties, and interest.

 How Agarunov Law Firm Can Help

 Choosing the right business entity involves balancing tax implications, liability concerns, operational needs, and growth plans.
 At Agarunov Law Firm, we help entrepreneurs and business owners in New York City navigate entity selection, formation, and ongoing compliance.
-Our Financial District office serves clients across all five boroughs and beyond.
+We work with founders at every stage, from solo professionals forming their first LLC to startups preparing to raise institutional capital and established businesses restructuring for the next phase of growth.
+Our Financial District office serves clients across all five boroughs and beyond, and our dual-state New York and New Jersey practice means we can coordinate formations, conversions, and registrations on both sides of the Hudson.

 Frequently Asked Questions